 Once you have an accurate inventory of your SaaS subscriptions, you can start checking the renewal windows.
 Begin by reading the contracts or invoices to find the renewal dates.
 Next, get in touch with each and every account rep for your various SaaS applications to confirm you have identified the renewal windows correctly.

 Bear in mind that some contracts have an auto-renewal clause.
-Auto-renewal clauses are a bit sneaky.
-They state that you must notify the software vendor by a certain date if you don’t want the contract to auto-renew.
+Some state that you must notify the software vendor by a certain date if you don’t want the contract to auto-renew.
 Auto-renewal clauses usually come into effect either during the renewal period or when it ends.
 You should always double-check the terms of the auto-renewal clause with the account rep for the software.

 3. Evaluate your SaaS tools